 When I was in my 20s my dad gave me his old Leica to replace my Brownie camera, and I learned how to process black & white photos in a friend’s darkroom.
 I was already fascinated with photography, and later when I got my Canon SLR I built my own darkroom for printing color slides.
 I knew I could be a professional photographer given half a chance (or with a whole lot of effort), but I got diverted by financial realities.

 Music.
 I love music.
 I started out with classical music.
-I learned how to play the violin, taught myself guitar, and now mess with a tenor uke and my kalimba – 10 key thumb piano).
-But classical music gave way in my teen year to Motown and blues, and then I discovered rock music and that’s all she wrote.
+I learned how to play the violin, taught myself guitar, and now mess with a tenor uke, akalimba (10 key thumb piano), and recordings I make of ambient sounds.
+Early on classical music gave way to Motown and blues, and then I discovered rock music and that’s all she wrote.
 I still love classical music but Jimmy Page.
 End of that story.

 And oh yeah, I write